Aslaan001/CIS_Problems/Reverse Linked List/problem.md

 ## Description

-In the problem, each chain of nodes flows in one direction.
+Each chain of nodes flows in one direction.
 Your mission is to `reverse the direction` of this chain, so the last node becomes the first.

 You are given the head of a linked list.
 Return the new head of the list after reversing it.

 ## Examples